 If you are having trouble dealing with the grief period, you can always ask for support from loved ones or friends.
 If you cannot trust yourself to speak to your community, it can always help to go see a therapist to get some relief and to speak about your loss with someone who is impartial.
 In any case, you should try not to let grief dictate your actions or make you do things you would not usually, such as turning to self-destructive patterns such as drinking heavily or using drugs.
 Grief counselling can be very helpful in managing your grief period and can keep you on the right path and to help you move forward even in the hardest time of your life.

 The Stages of Grief

-The five stages of grief according to Dr Elizabeth Kulber Ross are denial and isolation, anger, bargaining, depression, and acceptance.
-It can take time to move through these stages and as I know all too well it’s not always in that order.
+The five stages of grief according to Dr Elizabeth Kulber Ross there are denial and isolation, anger, bargaining, depression, and acceptance.
+It can take time to move through these stages and as I know all too well it’s not always in that order, also you may jump back and forth through them too.
 In the denial phase, you do not want to accept that the loss has happened.
 In the anger stage, you may feel anger towards the dying or deceased person/the situation for example Covid-19.
 As peculiar as this may sound, this stage is because you resent the other due to how they make you feel, and you are angry at them for hurting you in this way.
 In the bargaining stage, you start thinking about the “if only” statements, such as “if only I had done … differently” and in my personal view is we always regret things when we lose someone.
 We can be the most amazing husband/daughter/son/aunt and so forth but we will always feel there was something that we could or should have done…..
 That’s love.
 In the depression stage, we are saddened by the loss as we begin to realise what has happened.
-Finally, the acceptance stage is the one where you begin to accept the loss, and this is where you can really begin to move on.
+Finally, the acceptance stage is the one where you begin to accept the loss, and this is where you can really begin to move forward.